OXID-eSales/developer_documentation/development/modules_components_themes/module/module_dependencies.rst

 Conversely, an active module cannot be deactivated if it depends on an active module.

-.. todo: #DK/#HR: "the module with dependencies can not be activated until the dependencies are activated" sounds circular.
-Do we mean (in the example below), I have to activate module-2-id before I can activate module-1-id, so module-1-id is the "depending module"?
-Somehow, I have to begin activating one module or the other, correct?

 .. note::
     We recommend developing independent modules and using dependencies between modules as a last resort only.